inveniosoftware/docs-invenio-ils/docs/reference/api/item.md

 # Item API

-This document outlines the API endpoints available for managing items in Invenio ILS.
+This document outlines the API endpoints available for managing items in InvenioILS.

 * **List Items**